maliput/maliput_documentation/docs/overview.rst

 Road Network
 ------------

-At the core of maliput is a mathematical model of the geometry and topology of a road network.
+maliput is a runtime API that describes the road volume and connectivity graph.
-That model is practically expressed by an abstract C++ API which is intended to be independent of any specific on-disk format for persistent road data.
+The road model is accessed via an abstract C++ API.

 `maliput` is agnostic of the data source for a road network.
 Concrete implementations for different data sources will expose the same abstract interface.
-Some networks may be completely synthetic (constructed by hand, or even procedurally), others will be created from measurements of real-life roads.
+Some networks may be completely synthetic (i.e. they are built from the road surface mathematical function), others will be created from measurements of real-life roads (i.e. sampled surfaces).

 Road Geometry model
 -------------------

 In the lexicon of `maliput` and its C++ API, the road volume manifold is called a `RoadGeometry`.
 A `RoadGeometry` is partitioned into `Segments`, which correspond to stretches of asphalt (and the space above and/or below them).
 Each `Segment` is a group of one or more adjacent `Lanes`.
-A `Lane` corresponds to a lane of travel on a road, and defines a specific parameterization of the parent `Segment`'s volume from a local lane frame into the Inertial-frame.
+A `Lane` corresponds to a lane of travel on a road, and defines a specific parameterization of the parent `Segment`'s volume from a local Lane-Frame into the Inertial-frame.
-`Lanes` are connected at `BranchPoints`, and the graph of `Lanes` and `BranchPoints` describes the topology of a `RoadGeometry`. `Segments` which map to intersecting volumes of the Inertial-frame (e.g., intersections) are grouped together into `Junctions`.
+`Lanes` are connected at `BranchPoints`, and the graph of `Lanes` and `BranchPoints` describes the topology of a `RoadGeometry`. `Segments` which map to intersecting volumes of the Inertial-frame (e.g., road intersections) are grouped together into `Junctions`.
-The semantic direction of the lane isn't defined by the geometry but by traffic rules, which is convenient in case where lanes are expected to change its direction.
+The semantic direction of the lane isn't defined by the geometry but by traffic rules.
+Almost all lane properties will be defined by rules because of their convenient state dynamics.

-In a sense, there are two complementary object graphs in `maliput`.
-The container hierarchy (Junctions contain `Segments`, which contain Lanes) groups together different views of the same regions of road surface.
+To summarize, there are two complementary object graphs in `maliput`.
+The container hierarchy (`Junctions` contain `Segments`, which contain `Lanes`) groups together different parts of the entire road surface.
-The routing graph (Lanes are joined end-to-end via BranchPoints) describes how one can get from one region of the road network to another.
+Solving the routing graph (`Lanes` are joined end-to-end via `BranchPoints`) allows to derive routes in the road network.

-A `RoadGeometry` may also model paths that are adjacent to roads like sidewalks.
+A `RoadGeometry` may also model laterally adjacent paths to the road, such as sidewalks.
 If there is no G1 continuity between the road and its adjacent paths, the two must be separated by `Segment` boundaries.
-This is not in violation of `maliput`'s continuity requirements because `maliput` has no notion of laterally-adjacent `Segments`.
+It does not violate `maliput`'s continuity constraint because `maliput` has no notion of laterally-adjacent `Segments`.

 Summary